phase2/grunt-drupal-tasks/README.md

 npm install -g grunt-cli
 ```

-* Some optional features, used in the included example and end-to-end test
+* Some optional features, used in the included example and end-to-end test suite
-  suite, require additional tools, including <a href="http://bundler.io/">Bundler</a>,
+  require additional tools, like <a href="https://getcomposer.org/download/">Composer</a>.
-  <a href="https://getcomposer.org/download/">Composer</a>, Ruby, and RubyGems.

 ## Quickstart